kanlac/mongodb-anti-patterns/README.md

 # MongoDB Benchmark Tool

 This is a Go-based event generation and query benchmark tool for randomly writing event data to MongoDB databases and providing performance benchmarks.
-The program randomly generates 0-3 event records every minute and concurrently inserts them into the database, while offering various query functionalities for performance testing.

 ## Features